ow2-proactive/scheduling/README.txt

 - SCHEDULING-256 Concurrent access to the same job logs can lead to log loss.
 - SCHEDULING-266 GCMD/Static empty node sources redeploy all nodes when some nodes are added.
 - SCHEDULING-267 Scheduler and RM can be impacted by network latency.
+- SCHEDULING-127 MacOSX and JSR223 :
+Some features of ProActive Scheduling rely on Java Scripting API (JSR 223), which is bugged under MacOSX/Java 1.5.0_16: some JSR 223 specific classes contained in the AppleScriptEngine.jar (loaded from the boot classpath) are compiled under Java 1.6.
+As a consequence, using default Java 1.5.0_16 for starting any part of ProActive Scheduling (including graphical clients and worker nodes) can lead to the following exception (if scripts capabilities are used): java.lang.UnsupportedClassVersionError: Bad version number in .classfile To fix this issue, you must remove or rename the AppleScriptEngine.jar from /System/Library/Java/Extensions directory.

 *** Enjoy ProActive Scheduling !